 By default Woodpecker uses a SQLite database stored under

 /var/lib/woodpecker/.
-You can mount a data volume to persist the SQLite database.
+If using containers, you can mount a data volume to persist the SQLite database.

 + - woodpecker-server-data:/var/lib/woodpecker/

 The below example demonstrates MySQL database configuration.
 See the official driver documentation for configuration options and examples.